The Flask Mega-Tutorial Part VIII: Followers

 I said above that I want to maintain a list of "followed" and "follower" users for each user.
 Unfortunately, a relational database does not have a list type that I can use for these lists, all there is are tables with records and relationships between these records.

-The database has a table that represents users, so what's left is to come up with the proper relationship type that can model the follower/followed link.
+The database has a table that represents users, so what's needed is to come up with the proper relationship type that can model the follower/followed link.
 This is a good time to review the basic database relationship types:

 One-to-Many